 Fallout 4 sacrifices a great deal of role-playing in favor of a cinematic approach.
-The player character is too defined, and is always voiced which greatly limits the amount of player dialogue options.
+The player character is too defined, and is always voiced which greatly limits the amount of player dialogue options which always boil down to “Yes”, “No”, and “Sarcastic Yes” which is unacceptably dumbed down for an RPG.
 It has zero unique dialogue for your character build.
 The game isn’t even a shell of the RPG that Fallout, Fallout 2, and Fallout: New Vegas are.
 And the writing quality is rubbish and full of missed opportunities, as explained in our review.

 Ubisoft may be the most stupid of all, limiting some their games to 30 FPS and telling gamers that it’s better for being more cinematic.
 It is more cinematic, as movies are shot at 24 FPS, but it has no benefit for games, only the drawbacks of lower frame rate (less fluid motion, more lag).